SwapnaGanne/SkillMatch-Career-Recommendation/README.md

 This system analyzes:
 - Technical skills provided by the student
 - Preferred job location
-- iMssing skills relevant to job roles
+- Mssing skills relevant to job roles

 Based on this analysis, the system:
 - Recommends top-matching job roles based on skill alignment